CLIP-HPC/goslmailer/README.md

 ```

 To support future additional receiver schemes, a [connector package](connectors/) has to be developed and its [configuration block](cmd/goslmailer/goslmailer.conf.annotated_example) present in configuration file.

+---

+## Installation

+### goslmailer

+* place binary to the path of your liking
+* place [goslmailer.conf](cmd/goslmailer/goslmailer.conf.annotated_example) here: `/etc/slurm/goslmailer.conf`
+* point slurm `MailProg` to the binary

+### gobler

+* place binary to the path of your liking
+* place [gobler.conf](cmd/gobler/gobler.conf) to the path of your liking
+* start the service (with -c switch pointing to config file)

+### tgslurmbot

+* place binary to the path of your liking
+* place [tgslurmbot.conf](cmd/goslmailer/goslmailer.conf.annotated_example) to the path of your liking
+  * config file has the same format as goslmailer, so you can use the same one (other connectors configs are not needed)
+* start the service (with -c switch pointing to config file)

+---

 ## Currently available connectors: